tuadiel6/Reflective-EMF-REST-API/README.md

 | S5 | Delete an isolated component  | Delete a component from the model that is not connected to others | .../Architecturemodeling/Component/ ArchitectureModel/deleteByAttribute? attributeName=name&attributeValue=Sensor| A component named ”Sensor” is deleted from the model via web UI | The component is deleted from the model using the web UI and this deletion is also reflected in the model server

 > [!NOTE]
 > The displayed image showcases the result of deleting a component through the web UI.
 Specifically, the deletion of a component named ***Sensor*** is performed via the web UI, and these modifications are synchronized with the model on the server.
-The vacant area highlighted in the illustration signifies the location where the component has been removed.
+The vacant area highlighted in red in the illustration signifies the location where the component has been removed.
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S5.png" >
 <p align="center"> Fig.5.
 Delete an isolated component</p>